However You Take It, A Bourbon Tour

 The tour, leisurely in pace and sprinkled with fascinating distilling history and terms, covers the process from sour mash starter to "farewell" (the residue of aroma left in an empty barrel).
 A small bus transports you from the Visitors Center to the distillery buildings, minimizing walking and weather problems.
 The tour begins and ends at the Visitors Center, where exhibits explain bourbon making and bourbon history and a long porch offers a scenic overlook of the whole operation.
 The large gift shop includes a wide variety of Kentucky crafts.

 The Woodford Distillery is open to visitors from 9 a.m. to 5 p.m.
 Mondays through Saturdays with tours on the hour beginning at 10 a.m. with the last tour at 3 p.m.
 Open seasonally on Sundays (March through December) with tours at 1, 2 and 3 p.m.
-These tours are $7.
-Special tours that require a reservation are on Tuesdays, Wednesdays and Thursdays.
-The Technical Tour is offered at 9:30 a.m. on those days and the National Landmark Tour is offered at 11:30 a.m.
-Admission for these tours is $25.
-April through September, you can enjoy a gourmet picnic lunch from 11 a.m. to 2 p.m.
-Tuesdays through Sundays.
+These tours are $10.
+Special tours that require a reservation offered on Tuesdays, Wednesdays and Thursdays.
+The Corn to Cork Tour is offered at 2:30 on Tuesdays and Thursays, and the Natonal Landmakr tour is offered at 2:30 on Wednesdays.
+Admission for these tours is $30.
+April through September, you can enjoy a gourmet picnic lunch from 9 a.m. to 5 p.m.
+Monday through Saturday, and Sundays from noon until 4 p.m.

 Set amid horse farms, The Woodford Reserve Distillery is a scenic drive from Lexington via US 60 (Versailles Road).
 Shortly after passing the US 60/Ky.
 1685 intersection, turn left onto Grassy Spring Road; when the road dead ends turn right onto McCracken Pike.
 Woodford Reserve is on the left.
 (859) 879-1812.